 -

-Chemical contamination and mining
+Chemical contamination and agriculture

 Urbanisation activities